vidio-research/ai-video-cutting-research-preview/README.md

 Experimental results demonstrated that the proposed model significantly outperformed these baselines in ranking the plausibility of video cuts, even in human studies conducted on a collection of unedited videos [100].
 This data-driven approach highlights the potential of learning from existing edited content to automate the time-consuming and skill-intensive process of selecting appropriate cut points in video editing [100].

-By learning the subtle audiovisual cues that characterize good cuts, AI models can assist video editors by suggesting optimal transitions, thereby speeding up the editing process and potentially enhancing the overall quality and flow of the final video.100
+By learning the subtle audiovisual cues that characterize good cuts, AI models can assist video editors by suggesting optimal transitions, thereby speeding up the editing process and potentially enhancing the overall quality and flow of the final video [100].

 ## **8\.
 Controllable Video Synthesis and Editing with Sketches**